marcusoftnet/marcusoftnet.github.io/_posts/2011-01-19-kanbanboards-part-iitwo-step-forward.md

 ### Strategy thinking

 But that doesn’t really cut it.
 We need to stick them somewhere.
-Later on we want to pull these from a repository right?
+Later on we want to pull these from a repository, right?
 Right!
 The background step sets up 4 Kanban boards but in the Then-step only the top 3 favorited should be returned as “Top Kanban boards”.
 Hmm – so we need to stick a fake database into the repository in order to mock it out.

 Here’s my plan; I was thinking on using [EF Code First](http://weblogs.asp.net/scottgu/archive/2010/07/16/code-first-development-with-entity-framework-4.aspx) which defines the database context as a class inheriting from DbContext and exposing DbSet’s to write queries against.
 So maybe that DbContext could be a dependency to my repository and I can mock it when doing unit tests.